yangxia605/100-days-of-code/README.md

    return newArr;
 }
 ```
-the amount of code is less,but I found the Algorithm Complexity is :(n + n) * (n + n).So I will continue to look for solutions.
+the amount of code is less,but I found the Algorithm Complexity is :(n + n) * (n + n),whice is more bad than last answer.So I will continue to look for solutions.